 Bob bled this town/Randolph Hospital dry . . . all the way to a phat retirement.
 And I submit that his end did not justify the means.
 So once again, his lectures, dripping in political partisanship and wrapped in the Trojan Horse of what a Teflon-coated liar thinks is best, fall flat.

 This isn’t about politics – or what party you’re in.
 This is about simple right and wrong.
-Bob Morrison has been wrong – about a lot of things – for a very long time.
+If you actually believe that he ever had an original thought (and that Steve Eblin wasn't the power behind the throne all along) Bob Morrison has been wrong – about a lot of things – for a very long time.
 And because he's been wrong, he and those like him brought Asheboro down.
 We're still trying to get back up.